Subhash3/Naive-Bayes-Classifer/README.md

 ```

 ### TODO
+    - [x] Loss Computation.
+    - [ ] Apply log to bayes chain to get rid of overflow errors.
     - [ ] Document the code nicely in tsdoc format.
     - [ ] Use a matrix of size mxn where m is the no.of categories and n is the number of features such that the location [i][j] contains the mean and standard deviation of ith feature, given class = j.
     - [ ] Extend the classifier to text classification.